JaneShapkar/JShapkar/README.md

 # ATM testing

 This project contains use cases and test cases for a simple ATM machine.
-There are 3 questions answered in a text document and a use case graph
+There are 3 questions answered in a text document and a use case diagram document.
+The project also contains automatic tests typed in pseudo code for the Critical Paths.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Download the project and open the test in any IDE or source code editor.
+The project files have .groovy extension since it's the language used in Katalon Studio.
+It made it easier when typing certain groovy reserved keywords.

 ### Prerequisites